Plymouth Metrolink: Service

 As of May 2022, six weekday bus routes are offered along with a seven days a week demand-responsive shuttle.
 Four bus routes travel into downtown Minneapolis on weekday morning with one continuing on the University of Minnesota campus.
 On weekday afternoons, five bus routes return from Minneapolis to Plymouth.
 A reverse commute route serving riders traveling from downtown Minneapolis to businesses in Plymouth operates weekdays as well.
 Buses serving downtown Minneapolis utilize the Marq2 transit corridor which has two bus only lanes and assigned bus stop gates to speed up buses through downtown.
 All routes travel on Interstate 394 which has two-lane reversible high-occupancy toll lanes as part of E-ZPass Minnesota.

 Plymouth's flagship park and ride facility, Station 73 opened in 2006.
 As of 2021 it has capacity for 288 cars.

 The majority of trips that Plymouth Metrolink offers serve Station 73 at TH 55 and County Road 73.
 In addition, there are 3 other park and ride facilities within Plymouth.

 The demand-responsive bus serve is branded as Plymouth Metrolink Click-and-Ride.
 Rides can be reserved through a smartphone application or by calling a telephone number.
 Trips can go anywhere within the city of Plymouth as well as a few destinations outside Plymouth, but nearby.
 ADA dial-a-ride service is available through Metro Mobility and general public dial-a-ride service to areas outside of the fixed-route network are available with Transit Link which are both provided by the Metropolitan Council.

-Plymouth Metrolink served 517,921 rides from 37,196 in-service hours in 2017 making it the smallest transit system by ridership and second smallest by in-service hours offered in the Twin Cities.
+Plymouth Metrolink served 517,921 rides from 37,196 in-service hours in 2017, making it the smallest transit system by ridership and second smallest by in-service hours offered in the Twin Cities.

+Ridership

+The ridership statistics shown here are of fixed route services only and do not include demand response services.